 This is essential for customers who continue to engage with brands across multiple platforms, often simultaneously.
 Brands must be accessible to them wherever and whenever they require.
 By ensuring that they can interact at all these touchpoints, knowing that there is one team behind their marketing offering, Disney’s approach is a sound one for organisations looking to become customer-centric.

 Part of becoming a customer-centric brand is creating the marketing content which translates this message back to the customer.
 No matter how hard you work behind the scenes to build customer-centricity, if the customers themselves do not know that they are being put first, the value inherent in the strategy will be weakened.

 Business2Community argues that when it comes to content, ‘there’s a major difference between having a customer-centric mindset versus a customer-centric content strategy.’
 It is suggested that those brands who succeed in creating customer-centric content not only have a good understanding of who their customers are, but ‘know exactly how to apply that information to content in a way that makes it possible to build connections and relationships.’

 Business2Community suggests a number of ways that brands can ensure their message is communicated effectively to customers.
-Among these is opening strong channels of interaction between the brand and the customer in order to generate those all-important insights and ensure that you are constantly in touch with their needs.
-This should also be extended to challenges customers face, as content which solves questions and problems is a great way to position your brand as focusing on the issues that matter to the customer.
+Among these is opening strong channels of interaction between the brand and the customer.
+Then those all-important insights are generated and you can ensure that you are constantly in touch with customer needs.
+This should also be extended to challenges customers face.
+Content which solves questions and problems is a great way to show your brand cares.

-Through integration and strong communication channels with customers, brands can begin to build customer-centricity into the heart of their organisational culture.
-The role of marketers is key in translating this message back into messages for the customer, and ensuring that the hard work invested behind the scenes is fully capitalised upon through awareness and engagement.
+Through integration and strong communication channels with customers, brands can begin to build customer-centricity.
+The role of marketers is key in translating this message back into messages for the customer.
+We must ensure that the hard work invested behind the scenes is fully capitalised upon through awareness and engagement.